gtk-rs/lgpl-docs/atk/vendor.md

 # Returns

-the offset to the character which is located at the specified `x` and `y` coordinates.
+the offset to the character which is located at the specified `x` and `y` coordinates of -1 in case of failure.
 <!-- trait TextExt::fn get_range_extents -->
 Get the bounding box for text within the specified range.
 ## `start_offset`